admin@huanduytech.com +86-755-89998295

 Although Copow lithium batteries have a higher upfront price than lead-acid batteries, their lifespan is 5–10 times longer.

-• Data comparison: lead-acid batteries typically deliver around 300–500 cycles, while Copow LiFePO4 batteries usually provide 3,500–6,000+ cycles.
+• Data comparison: lead-acid batteries typically deliver 300–500 cycles, while Copow LiFePO4 batteries typically deliver 3,500–6,000+ cycles.

 • Logic: Even if a Copow battery costs twice as much initially, it can last up to 10 years.
 This means you avoid replacing batteries every 2–3 years, effectively saving the cost of two to three additional sets of lead-acid batteries over time.